MichaelAbdul-Masih/SPAMMS/README.md

 *   Selected line list: This specifies which lines you wish to compute.
 A full line list for the LMC computed grid can be found in the settings.py script.

+### Input spectra
+If you wish to compare SPAMMS synthetic line profiles with observed spectra, SPAMMS has the ability to do so built in.
+By providing the path to a folder containing the input spectra and corresponding times, SPAMMS will generate line profiles corresponding to the times provided and calculate the total chi-square for each combination of parameters specified in the input file.

+The folder itself must contain two files, one corresponding to the times of observation and one corresponding to the spectra.
+SPAMMS requires that these files be named with the same base name and a specific extension for each file (i.e., BASENAME_hjd.txt and BASENAME_spec.txt).
+The times file (BASENAME_hjd.txt) should contain a list of times with the same format that is used for the t0 in the input file.
+The spectra file (BASENAME_spec.txt) should contain one wavelength column and then several spectra columns corresponding to the number of times in the BASENAME_hjd.txt file.
+It is assumed that the wavelength arrays for each of the spectra are identical.
+In instances where this is not the case, several pairs of _spec.txt and _hjd.txt files can be provided.

 ### FASTWIND Grid
 Before using the code, an input grid will need to be either downloaded or created.
-A grid has been computed for the LMC and is available on request (michael.abdulmasih@gmail.com).
+A large grid has been computed for the LMC and is available on request (michael.abdulmasih@gmail.com).
+Alternatively, a smaller (~12GB, ~5.5GB in tar format) demo grid is also available to get started with the code (https://www.dropbox.com/s/cclg8en16n1qkmc/Demo_Grid.tar.gz?dl=0).
 In a future release, we plan to make the input grid calculation scripts available.

 ### Running the code
 SPAMMS can be run on a single core or on multiple cores by passing the '-n' flag followed by the number of cores you wish to use.
 SPAMMS is parallelized on a model basis meaning that when running a grid of models with different input parameters, each can be run on a different core.
 Currently, it is not possible to parallelize based on the time points for a given model.
 By default, SPAMMS uses input.txt as the input file but this can be changed using the '-i' flag and specifying your chosen input file.
 Before running SPAMMS, it is advised to run a grid check to make sure that your model does not fall out of the bounds of the grid.
 This can be done by passing the '-c' flag.
 An example call can be found below: